omni-us/jsonargparse/README.rst

 parse environment variables, which might be useful for some use cases in which there is no command line call involved.

+If a parser includes an :class:`.ActionConfigFile` argument, then the environment variable for this config file will be checked before all the other environment variables.

 Configuration files
 ===================